Sargeanthost/MinecraftMacroTool/README.md

 # How to start the tool:

-1. Download the tool from [releases](https://github.com/Kideneb/MinecraftMacroTool/releases).
+1. Compile from source by using `mvn package` or a built-in maven plugin to compile.
+Make sure you're in the folder with the `pom.xml` in it.
-2. Configure Config.txt
+2. Configure Config.txt from the old release under [releases](https://github.com/Kideneb/MinecraftMacroTool/releases).
 3. Make sure the jar and Config file are in the directory.
-4. Run the jar; A console should pop up with two numbers.
+4. Run the jar; A console should pop up with basic information (getting an error currently, still works though).
 	If this does not work make sure, you have java installed correctly.
 5. Now you can input commands.
 A list of commands can be found below.